History

 • gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.

-History at Preston Primary School GOV.UK - History National Curriculum
+History at Preston Primary School History National Curriculum

 • Slide title